emo7bf/corporate_reporting_demo/README.md

+Golden Update — Human Rights

+"Note we ran the RBA SAQ again, reinforced our Global Human Rights Standards, and did some trafficking prevention training for key staff.
+Add that suppliers can raise issues through the hotline."

+👉 Follow-up question: Is the hotline disclosure public or only internal?

+Golden Update — Health, Safety and Well-Being

+"Capture that most big sites are aligned with ISO 45001, with Wales fully certified.
+Mention expanded safety trainings (ergonomics, lasers, hazardous materials).
+Add we offer flexible leave policy."

+👉 Follow-up questions:

+Are all sites certified yet, or only aligned?

+Do we specify parental leave, childcare, or elder care in the disclosure?

 These golden updates should be written in a colloquial, casual style, like a division director sending a quick note to a junior ESG staffer.

 The updates should sound a little incomplete — they describe what the company did, but may leave out a critical keyword or phrase that an ESG rater like ISS would be looking for.